haucke/CreateHtmlEmailSignature/ReadMe.md

 The script requires an active internet connection, GUI scripting (script will attempt to enable), and that your HTML email signature template is accessible online.

 ### Installation
 It's a script; installation is not required.
 You can [download the zip file](https://github.com/seesolve/CreateHtmlEmailSignature/archive/master.zip) and extract the script.
 Opening the script file will open AppleScript Editor and you will be able to run the script.
-You can also copy the raw text of CreateHtmlEmailSignature.scpt and paste it into an empty AppleScript Editor window to save the script on your computer.
+You can also copy the raw text of CreateHtmlEmailSignature.applescript and paste it into an empty AppleScript Editor window to save the script on your computer.

 ### Help
 The best way to request help is to post a new [issue](https://github.com/seesolve/CreateHtmlEmailSignature/issues/).